una-language/docs/docs/symmetry-module.md

 ---

 Symmetry of module importing and exporting. <br/>

-Una modules are fully compatiable with JavaScript.
-You can import JavaScript modules to Una and you can import Una modules to JavaScript.
+Una modules are fully compatiable with JavaScript. <br/>
+You can import JavaScript modules to Una and you can import Una modules to JavaScript. <br/>
+For better understanding of how to use it you can look at [this example](https://github.com/una-language/examples/tree/main/nodejs/src/15_module_symmetry)

 ## Import